Entorhinal cortex: Neuron information processing

 In 2005, it was discovered that entorhinal cortex contains a neural map of the spatial environment in rats.
 In 2014, John O'Keefe, May-Britt Moser and Edvard Moser received the Nobel Prize in Physiology or Medicine, partly because of this discovery.
+Grid-cell-like signals were subsequently identified in the human entorhinal cortex: Doeller, Barry and Burgess (2010) used functional magnetic resonance imaging to detect a sixfold rotational symmetry in entorhinal BOLD signal as human participants navigated a virtual environment, consistent with a population of grid-like cells operating during human spatial behaviour.

 In rodents, neurons in the lateral entorhinal cortex exhibit little spatial selectivity, whereas neurons of the medial entorhinal cortex (MEC), exhibit multiple "place fields" that are arranged in a hexagonal pattern, and are, therefore, called "grid cells".
 These fields and spacing between fields increase from the dorso-lateral MEA to the ventro-medial MEA.

 The same group of researchers has found speed cells in the medial entorhinal cortex of rats.
 The speed of movement is translated from proprioceptive information and is represented as firing rates in these cells.
 The cells are known to fire in correlation to future speed of the rodent.

 Recently, a general theory has been proposed to elucidate the function of the reelin positive cells in the layer II of the entorhinal cortex.
 According to this concept, these cells would be generally organized into 1-dimensional ring attractors, and in the medial (in humans: posteromedial) portion, would function as grid cells (anatomically: stellate cells) while in lateral (in humans: anterolateral) portion, where they appear as fan cells, would enable the encoding of new episodic memories.
 This concept is underscored by the fact that fan cells of the entorhinal cortex are indispensable for the formation of episodic-like memories in rodents.